About the Journal

 Aims & Scope

 This multidisciplinary open-access journal aims at promoting new numerical and analytical approaches in engineering and science by emphasising their application and reliability in solving practical problems.
 The key publication criteria are the originality of the submitted papers, the potential usefulness of the research, and the application of the presented methods to new areas in engineering.
 Proposals for new or analysis of existing analytical and numerical methods, their confirmation and application, comparisons with experimental data, development of new constitutive models, analysis and monitoring of actual structures, and application of various techniques in development and modelling of practical engineering problems are deemed appropriate for publication.
 Besides regular papers, the journal also aims to publish state-of-the-art papers, professional papers, and other valuable information in the form of preliminary communications that cover the subject of engineering modelling.
-The manuscripts must be written in English and are single-blind peer reviewed.

 Furthermore, one of the main aims of the journal is to provide efficient communication not only to academics, but also to industrial researchers, engineers, and professionals dealing with both numerical and analytical methods in various fields of engineering and science.